Why (and What) High Schoolers Should Read

 One student was definitive in his response: students hate reading because schools make them read; in other words, it is teenage rebellion to hate what adults force you do to.

 Now while there may be a gleam of truth in that, I replied by asking if video games and Netflix would be assigned by teachers more often, then would students rebel against those things?
 I didn't think so.
-There's nothing wrong with video games or Netflix.
-In fact, I like video games and think they are a lot of fun myself (though I rarely play anything).
-Though, of course, all things in balance.
+There's nothing wrong with video games or Netflix; though, of course, all things in balance.

 However, no matter the psychological roots of teenage refusal to read (and sometimes obstinately so), the benefits of regular reading are impossible to ignore.

 However, for the purposes of this website, more reading simply means this: A HIGHER ACT SCORE!
 I'm not saying you or your child need to read a novel a day or a week.
 I'm not saying that you need to be reading "Macbeth" or The Lord of the Rings on your weekends.
 But, I am saying that you need to be reading something, anything.
 It can be a magazine that you like, or a book about something you like, or whatever.
 Find something (in print) to read, and read a little every day or a bit every week.
 The effect will be a good one!

 If you're a parent wondering why your son or daughter isn't raptured by a library, consider buying a magazine subscription for your child about something he or she is interested in.
 In my house growing up, I loved fishing, and so did my Dad.
 He always kept a magazine around called "Saltwater Sportsman" for himself, but I could usually be found with the latest issue, reading about some new boat or gear or hot fishing spot.